Spokane Home Price Forecast: The Next 12 Months

 Understanding the Spokane Home Price Forecast

 Spokane’s housing market is shifting gears.
-After years of rapid price appreciation, it’s settling into a more stable, neutral position.
-While home values are still rising, they’re doing so at a more measured pace.
+After years of rapid price appreciation, a more competitive and stabilizing seller’s market after years of rapid appreciation.
+While pricing has stabilized compared to peak appreciation years, buyer demand remains active and inventory continues rising.
 As a Spokane real estate agent, I’m writing this blog to help you understand where the market is headed so you can make confident, informed decisions whether you're buying, selling, or watching from the sidelines.
+The following market stats are based on Spokane County as a whole, as this provides a better, wider view of our local area.
+Here's your Spokane home price forecast:

 What the Most Recent Data Tells Us